AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/redux-actions.md

 Last week we learned how to use a plain object in a `state.js` file, functions in a `reducer.js` file and the Redux tools `combineReducers` and `<Provider />` to create a global state for our application that acts as a central data storage, or a **single source of truth**, for all of our app's components.
 Then we learned how to the data in in this global state to each component by wrapping them with another component/function with `mapStateToProps`.
 This process keeps all components in the app in sync with the same set of data so there is no confusion.

-But now, we wonder how me might change the global state from a local component.
+But now, we wonder how we might change the global state from a local component.
 How does a component get access to update a global state?
 The solution is a function called: `mapDispatchToProps`.
 Notice the similarity to `mapStateToProps`?

 ## Overview